dawoodjee/zeroinvoice/docs/mobile_apps.rst

 Mobile Applications
 ===================

-The ZerosInvoice iPhone and Android applications allows a user to connect to their self-hosted ZerosInvoice web application.
+The Zero Invoice iPhone and Android applications allows a user to connect to their self-hosted Zero Invoice web application.

 ..
 TIP:: If you're unable to access the Android app store you can download the APK here: https://download.zeroinvoice.com/apk